 8th & Auburn Way N

-Pioneer Cemetery, know for its ornamental iron public artwork, is the resting place for early descendants.
+Pioneer Cemetery is the resting place for some of Auburn’s earliest residents, primarily from the Japanese American community, and their descendants.
 The grounds at this historical site are under the care of the Cemetery Division of the Parks, Arts & Recreation Department.